MolSSI-Education/gpu_programming_intermediate/_episodes/02-cuda-memory-model.md

 #### 2.3.3.
 Unified Virtual Addressing

-Introduced in CUDA 4.0 and supported by devices with compute compatibility 2.0 and later, unified virtual addressing (UVA) provides a unified memory address space for both host and device.
+Introduced in CUDA 4.0 and supported by devices with compute compatibility 2.0 and later, unified virtual addressing (UVA) provides a Unified Memory address space for both host and device.
 For systems without UVA support, pointers to host and device memory locations must be explicitly distinguished and specified by the programmer.